google/WebFundamentals/src/content/en/tools/chrome-devtools/beginners/js.md

 For example, if you wanted to store a message, you'd type something like `var message= "This is a message";`
 - A function is a resuable piece of code that can be called anywhere within your script.
-Javascript has many of these functions built in.
+JavaScript has many of these functions built in.
 For example, if you wanted a pop-up alert to say a message, you'd type something like `alert(message);`